4:18

 Though I didn’t see sunrise and sunset every day, I periodically tracked their movement along the horizon using a compass.
 It was entirely possible to witness the broadening distance northward into summer and the gathering southward back to winter.
 By the end of the year, I knew which landmarks aligned with the solstice sunrises and sunsets just like the two hills at Newgrange.

-Over the course of the year I captured the sun’s increasing stretch across the sky and its return southward, like the earth taking in one long breath in and releasing one long breath out.
-It blows my mind to recognize how much beauty is happening around us all the time.
-We get used to the incredible dance of Earth and sun that enables us to be alive and grow food and to be warm and cold and sleep at night and be awake in the daytime — it’s exquisite.
+Over the course of the year I captured the sun’s increasing stretch across the sky and its return southward, like the earth taking one long breath in and releasing one long breath out.
+As I complied the photos of my feet on the earth, I was struck by how much life one year can hold.
+It blows my mind to recognize the beauty happening around us all the time.
+This familiar rhythm of Earth and sun, enabling us to be alive and grow food and to be warm and to sleep at night, it’s exquisite, astounding.

-Since the completion of 4:18, watching the sky has become second nature (or perhaps first nature) and I find myself in even greater awe of being alive.
+Watching the sky has become second nature — or perhaps first nature — and I find myself in even greater awe of being alive.

 4:18: Ground, December 2021 - December 2022